The Cloud and the Man

-The Cloud and the Man (also known as Manikbabur Megh) is a Bengali film directed by debutant director Abhinandan Banerjee and produced by Buaddhayan and Monalisa Mukherji.
+The Cloud and the Man (also known as Manikbabur Megh) is a 2024 Indian Bengali-language drama film directed by debutant director Abhinandan Banerjee and produced by Buaddhayan and Monalisa Mukherji.
 Actor Chandan Sen who portrayed the title role bagged the Best Actor Award at the 19th Pacific Meridian Film Festival, Russia.
 The film got selection at the 2nd Eikhoigi Imphal International Film Festival 2025 under the Eikhoigi Montage section.